majormatt28/Ink-Gaming-frontend/README.md

 ## Getting set up

 To start the application on the frontend:
-Highly recommend downloading the backend repo first and having that set up first./ Once the frontend repo is downloaded on your local computer, open it on your code editor and type npm start in the terminal.
+Highly recommend downloading the backend repo first and having that set up first.\
+Once the frontend repo is downloaded on your local computer, open it on your code editor and type npm start in the terminal.

 <img width="1261" alt="InkGaming" src="https://user-images.githubusercontent.com/58439248/124307114-57ef9200-db35-11eb-8685-3e9f0731c667.png">